 What is catch-up hair loss after minoxidil?

-Some people who stop using minoxidil after a while may have “catch-up hair loss” in which they lose hair at an accelerated rate until they catch-up with whatever level of hair loss they were supposed to be at having never used minoxidil.
+Some people who stop using minoxidil on a regular basis may have “catch-up hair loss” in which they lose hair at an accelerated rate until the hairs “catch-up” with whatever level of hair loss they were supposed to be at if the person had never used minoxidil.

 Is minoxidil safe for long term use?

 Topical minoxidil is considered safe for long term usage to treat androgenetic alopecia.
-If patients experience any side effects such as itching, irritation, burning or redness, they note these in the first few months and should discontinue the medication if it is bothersome.
-Most patients use topical minoxidil indefinitely or until they start finasteride or have a hair transplant.
-Alternatively, minoxidil may be continued in conjunction with finasteride or with a hair transplant if native hair is still at risk.
+If patients experience any side effects such as itching, irritation, burning or redness, they should note these conditions in the first few months and should discontinue using the medication if it is bothersome.

 Are there any medications I shouldn’t take with minoxidil?